How Catalysts Work

 For Condar steel-honeycomb catalysts, light-off temperature is reached faster, at approximately 400° Fahrenheit (204° Celsius).

-Use a woodstove thermometer or digital catalytic thermometer to monitor temperature of the catalyst, to achieve maximum catalytic reaction during your burn.
+Use a woodstove thermometer or the new Watchman electronic catalyst monitor to monitor temperature of the catalyst, to achieve maximum catalytic reaction during your burn.

 Catalytic reaction maxes out at about 1300 degrees Fahrenheit through any combustor.
 Exceeding this temperature is destructive to the combustor and to the components of your stove.